Orogin/arkenfox-overrides/user-overrides.md

 * Reasonable UX (DRM allowed, history/cookies retained)
 * Compatibility with LocalCDN and external add-ons

-Copy the content into a `user-overrides.js` file and load it *after* importing the official `user.js` in your Firefox profile.
+Save this as `user-overrides.js` in your Firefox profile alongside `user.js`.

 ---